WTS Core Services (Non-Billable)WTS offers a very wide variety of support services that are provided as part of our core mission at Western:

 - Western ROAMS (Remote Office Access Management System) is a client-less Virtual Private Network solution which allows secure remote access to internal Western resources including Desktops, File systems, and Applications based on pre-defined access policies.

-WTS provides and supports servers and software that offer corporate applications and databases, LDAP directory, IMAP and POP mail, mailing lists, DNS services, and DHCP.
+WTS provides and supports servers and software that offer corporate applications and databases, LDAP directory, IMAP mail, mailing lists, DNS services, and DHCP.
 The corporate web service provides all official units at Western with 250 MB of disk space and top level entry in the Western web search engine.
 Additional Web disk space is available for a fee.
 See the "Billable WTS Services that may be used as needed".

 All members of the Western community are provided with a free personal computer account (also known as the Western Identity) which includes email, personal calendar, and web publishing.